Vartika0611/vats-set-go/README.md

 3.NumPy
 4.Machine Learning / Computer Vision

+THE MODEL IS A DEMONSTRATION OF GESTURE PLAY.
 Stay tuned for the launch! 🚀 - will be soon here - the computer vision stan